isgasho/xs/CODE_OF_MERIT.md

 of existence will constitute grounds for remedial action which may include expulsion from the project.

-This document is the Code of Merit (http://code-of-merit.org), version 1.0.
+This document is based upon the Code of Merit (http://code-of-merit.org), version 1.0.